 Q2: Is Jira a testing tool?

 Ans: Yes, JIRA is a testing tool.
-JIRA is a bug tracking tool that is primarily used to monitor, categorise, and prioritise problems, new features, and enhancements for specific software versions.
-Projects are separated into problems, which may take on a variety of forms, including bug, new feature, enhancement, and documentation assignments.
+JIRA is a bug tracking tool that is primarily used to monitor, categorize, and prioritize problems, new features, and enhancements for specific software versions.
+Projects are separated into problems, which may take on a variety of forms, including bugs, new features, enhancements, and documentation assignments.

 Q3: What is a manual testing example?